We have prepared this article together with Alexander Nikolaev – an experienced UA manager (mobile games, mobile e-commerce).

 Congratulations!
 It looks like you are ready to launch a mobile app.
 The process can be challenging and stressful.
 To make everything a bit easier for you, we have come up with a step-by-step guide that will show you exactly how to launch a mobile app.

 Do you need an amazing video that will become the highlight of your app’s marketing campaign?
 Then Perfomante is here to help you!
 Vibrant, handcrafted videos based on your script and assets.
-Take a look at these cool examples created by a team of passionate professionals.
+Take a look at these cool examples.

 There are three main steps that will lead you to the global launch of your app – technical integration, technical launch, and soft launch.